 Sharon explained that key models to use within a Mini Lesson are Read Alouds, Shared Enlarged Texts and Think Alouds.
 Using familiar texts with these methods will ensure students can further build on their learning.

 “I don’t just want to tell them good readers or good writers do this because telling doesn’t work … so if I’m teaching what a good reader is doing, I’m modelling that or demonstrating that as I am reading a quality text,” Sharon said.

 “Especially when we’re looking at word solving processes with younger ones or looking at what’s happening with the text, then I also want to have an enlarged text that I’m working with.
 Or if I’m wanting to show fluency … enlarged text is vital for all eyes on the page, and [I can use] my pointer to have students knowing where to look, what to be doing, how to be doing it and the thinking.”

 She added: “[I can use] the Read Aloud that I’ve currently got on the go … because they’re already in that world of that Read Aloud and you are not taking them off to some other texts.
 You’re right in there with that one, and that’s more meaningful to them.

 ”If I’m using it as a new piece, then they’re struggling with the new understandings of that text.
 So that’s all done and we can now get onto the real strategy that we’re trying to learn, and we’re not distracted by other things.”

-Once the actual Mini Lesson has been conducted, Phil and Sharon emphasised the importance of following it with independent practice and an opportunity for students to share.
+Once the actual Mini Lesson has been conducted, Sharon emphasised the importance of following it with independent practice and an opportunity for students to share.